 Geoffrey has represented plaintiffs and defendants in significant patent litigation matters throughout the United States.
 He has argued and presented at numerous claim construction, dispositive motion, and other hearings.
-Recent engagements for clients include competitor patent litigation related to indoor lighting and automotive products.
+Recent engagements for clients include competitor patent litigation related to tobacco heating and vaping products and indoor lighting products.

-Geoffrey also represents both patent owners and challengers in post-grant proceedings before the Patent Trial and Appeal Board (PTAB).
+Geoffrey also represents both patent owners and challengers in post-grant proceedings before PTAB.
 In one engagement he led a PTAB team that defended four patents on LED downlights against inter partes review (IPR) petitions filed by a competitor.
 In another engagement he led a team that used IPR proceedings to successfully invalidate claims in three patents asserted by Intellectual Ventures against numerous aspects of Compass Bank's online banking operations.

 Geoffrey is a member of the Post-Grant Patent Office Practice Committee of the Intellectual Property Owners (IPO) Association and a Master in the Atlanta Intellectual Property Inn of Court.

 The following represents experience acquired prior to joining Jones Day.